 A competition for young people between the ages of 7 and 17.
-They are required to produce a portfolio of three photographs on the theme of 'REFLECTIONS'.
+They are required to produce a photograph on the theme of 'REBUILDING'.

 Welcome to the Dingwall Rotary Club website.